Fire Monsters Against the Son of Hercules: Cast

 Monsters include a river sea serpent, a lizard (scaled from a real lizard), and a four-footed walking dragon.

 Production

 Fire Monsters Against the Son of Hercules was a co-production between Italy's Euro International Film and Yugoslavia's Caserbib.
 The film was shot at Incir De Paolis Studios in Rome and on location in the caves of Ljubljana in Slovenia.

 In the English-language version, Maciste is called "Maxus", referring to him as a son of Hercules.
 Maciste's name is changed to Maxus, so whenever Maxus' name is mentioned, a different higher-registered voice adds the dubbed name.

 Release

 The film was released in Italy on 25 April 1962.
-It was also released as Colossus of the Stone Age in England.
+In the UK it was originally released as Colossus of the Stone Age in 1964, and retitled Land of the Monsters for its 1975 re-release paired with the 1965 film Revenge of the Gladiators.

 Reception

 In his book on Italian cinema, Howard Hughes discussed the English-language dub of the film, declaring it "probably the worst dubbing job of all time".